Velomotion logo Velomotion small logo

 Features Canyon Neuron: ONfly CF LTD test bike

-We were able to test the new Canyon Light E-MTB in its top version: The Neuron:ONfly CF LTD comes at a price of 7.999 euros with powerful features that leave little to be desired.
-We were a little surprised when we looked at the hanging scales: at exactly 19 kg in frame size M and without pedals, the bike is a little heavier than we expected.
+We were able to test the new Canyon Light E-MTB in its top version: The Neuron:ONfly CF LTD comes at a price of 7.999 Euro with a strong spec that leaves little to be desired.
+We were a bit surprised when we checked the scales: At exactly 19 kg in a size M frame and without pedals, the bike is a bit heavier than we expected.

 When it comes to the chassis, you get Fox Factory components with the 34 at the front and the regular float damper at the rear.
 Both are fine given the area of application, but if you want to really have a blast with your trail bike, you might still have wanted a 36 and a shock with a compensation tank.
 The fact that Canyon uses the version with Fit4 damping for the fork has advantages and disadvantages: The significantly simpler setup is offset by a slightly weaker response and fewer adjustment options than with the Grip2 cartridge.